 - Meaningful Name: A lance is a weapon used by knights, often fabled for slaying dragons and all that.

 - Nice Guy: Despite his intimidating appearance and status, he's actually a fairly nice person; he's helpful to the protagonist, and has passed the Dragon's Den test, which requires knowledge of proper Pokémon care.

 - Redheaded Hero

 - Rule of Three: Guess how many members of the Dragonite family he has.
 Though after you beat him for the first time, he'll swap out two of them and keep the strongest.

-- Signature Mon: Dragonite.
+- Weapon of Choice: Dragonite.
 Of course, as it was the only Dragon-type family in the first gen. Taken Up to Eleven in the first few games as he'll keep three of them on his team at once, and even after the new mons are added, Dragonite stays his strongest.

 - Took a Level in Badass:

 - Between Generation I and Generation II, he went from head of the Elite Four to Champion, packing three Dragonites and a Charizard in addition to his old Gyarados and Aerodactyl.

 - In Generation IV and Generation V, now that there's enough Dragon-types to give him a full team, he often packs the pseudo-legendaries like Salamence, Garchomp, and Hydreigon, in addition to Dragonite.